 The highlights for most kids will be the interactive elements: you can crawl through the mock underground tunnels of a badger sett and see whom you can find living there (spoilers: it's not just the badger!), stroke a stuffed fox and peek through the Night Visitors Window!
 Plus the research trolley with relevant kids' books and things like magnifying glasses and a microscope can really help make kids feel welcome and keep their interest going.

 There are accessible loos and baby change facilities but no refreshments sold or permitted on site: however you can always picnic in the Castle Park opposite or seek nutrition in the local cafes.

 Sunday 11:00 - 17:00

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

 Yes, Natural History Museum Colchester is wheelchair friendly and has accessible toilets.

-Natural History Museum Colchester has not told us if they are fully pushchair friendly.
+No, Natural History Museum Colchester have stated they are not pushchair friendly.

 Natural History Museum Colchester has not told us if they are dog friendly.